Sterile Processing Technician Career Information

 What is the Typical Sterile Processing Technician Salary?

 A sterile processing technician salary depends greatly on geographic location and level of experience.
-And national statistics lump sterile processing technicians in with other "medical equipment preparers."
+The U.S. Bureau of Labor Statistics groups sterile processing technicians in with other "medical equipment preparers."

-Based on national estimates, the median annual wage for medical equipment preparers in 2010 was $29,490.* This means that half earned more than that, and half earned less.
-But a typical sterile processing tech salary probably falls close to this median.
+Based on national estimates from May 2012, the median annual wage for medical equipment preparers was $30,820.* This means that half earned more than that amount, and half earned less.
+The typical sterile processing tech salary likely falls close to this median.

 Can You Tell Me How to Become a Sterile Processing Technician?

-Learning how to become a sterile processing technician is actually pretty simple since it is an entry-level occupation that requires minimal education.
+Learning how to become a sterile processing technician is actually pretty simple.
+Here's the best way to go about it:

 CRCST certification is offered through the International Association of Healthcare Central Service Material Management (IAHCSMM).